Listen to this article

 Small Wins Add Up

-- Example: Suppose you have three debts: a $500 medical bill, a $1,500 credit card balance💡 Definition:Credit card debt is money owed on credit cards, impacting finances and credit scores., and a $7,000 car loan.
-By paying off the $500 medical bill first, you achieve an immediate win, motivating you to tackle the next debt.
+- Example: Imagine you have a $500 medical bill, a $1,500 credit card balance💡 Definition:Credit card debt is money owed on credit cards, impacting finances and credit scores., and a $7,000 car loan.
+Wiping out that $500 bill in a couple of months feels incredible!
+That victory gives you the motivation to roll that payment toward the credit card next.
+Even though the car loan has a higher interest rate than the medical bill, the psychological boost of eliminating a debt can be powerful.

 Consider 💡 Definition:The process of combining multiple debts into a single loan with a lower interest rate to simplify payments and reduce costs.Debt Consolidation💡 Definition:Refinancing replaces your existing debt with a new loan for better terms, saving money and improving cash flow.